Veeting Rooms REST APIs

 }

-Retrieve the account admin
+Retrieve the account administrator

 curl 'https://<DOMAIN-NAME>/api/v6/account/admin/<ACCOUNT-ID>' \